Lothar Kurbjuweit

 Lothar Kurbjuweit (born 6 November 1950 in Riesa) is a former German footballer and football manager.

-Career
+Club career

-Kurbjuweit played for Stahl Riesa (1965–1970) and FC Carl Zeiss Jena (1970–1983).
+Kurbjuweit played for Stahl Riesa (1965–1970) and Carl Zeiss Jena (1970–1983).

 International career

-On the national level he played for East Germany national team (66 matches/four goals), and was a participant at the 1974 FIFA World Cup.
+On the national level Kurbjuweit played for the East Germany national team (66 matches/four goals), and was a participant at the 1974 FIFA World Cup.

 Coaching career

-He later began coaching and led several teams, including FC Carl Zeiss Jena, Rot-Weiss Erfurt and VfB Pößneck.
-Kurbjuweit was from 1996 between 1999 the club Chairman of FC Carl Zeiss Jena.
-On 22 April 2010 he signed a contract as Director of Sport with his former club FC Carl Zeiss Jena.
+Kurbjuweit later began coaching and led several teams, including Carl Zeiss Jena, Rot-Weiß Erfurt and VfB Pößneck.
+Kurbjuweit was from 1996 between 1999 the club chairman of Carl Zeiss Jena.
+On 22 April 2010, he signed a contract as Director of Sport with his former club Carl Zeiss Jena.

 Personal life

 Kurbjuweit is married with the former long jumper Birgit Grimm and has a son with her Tobias who is a professional footballer.
 In the year 1992 he was named new business executive of Honda Präsent in Jena-Göschwitz and worked for the Carcenter between 2006.